thedevarchive/thedevarchive/README.md

 - 👋 This is The Dev Archive (@thedevarchive)
 - 📁 This is just a place where I keep all the projects I've done over the years
 -  My hobbies are board games, sketching, and building solo projects!
-- 🌱 I’m currently developing projects in React and learning about AI agents
+- 🌱 I’m currently developing projects in different React frameworks and learning about AI agents
 - 👀 Aside from software dev, I'm interested in cybersecurity, cloud computing, AI and working with IoT

 # What I'm Working On

-Creating a new personal [portfolio](https://github.com/thedevarchive/dev-archive-portfolio) showcasing my best projects yet.
+TBA

 # Tech Stacks